 Items can be sold with fixed pricing or any of the available Quantity-Based Pricing models when added to a plan.
 Once you have selected your item, choose your pricing model and configure your tiers, if applicable.
 You can use the calculator to validate that specific unit amounts will charge as expected.

-Once the pricing model has been saved, it cannot be changed.
-The specific tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
+Once the pricing model has been saved, the specific tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
+If you need to change the pricing model, create a new add-on.

 Creating an Item-Based Add-On with Quantity-Based Pricing